 Tribal animosities have always been part of our history, either between antagonistic countries or enemies within each nation-state.
-Every country has close-knit tribes or groups who harbor “rational” reasons to praise themselves and hate others, usually based on prejudicial lore rooted in religion, ethnicity, race, economics or politics.
+Every country has close-knit tribes or groups who harbor “rational” reasons to praise themselves and hate others, usually based on prejudicial lore rooted in religion, ethnicity, race, economics, or politics.

 Tribal conflicts on a large scale are replicated in interactions between individuals.
 I knew a lovely American couple, she of Serb background, he of Croatian extraction, happily married for over two decades with two children.
-When war between Serbia and Croatia erupted in the nineties, memories of old painful ethnic conflicts were rekindled in bitter arguments at home, and they divorced two years later.
+When war between Serbia and Croatia erupted in the '90s, memories of old painful ethnic conflicts were rekindled in bitter arguments at home, and they divorced two years later.

 Similar events have transpired in other relationships, mirroring the ingrained hatreds between groups of origin.
 Cities and countries where antagonistic populations learned to live in cooperative peace, often re-descended into tribal violence.
 Examples abound: Harmony once prevailed in Sarajevo (Serbs and Croats), Belfast (Protestants and Catholics), Bagdad (Shiites and Sunnis), Rwanda (Hutu and Tutsi), Cyprus (Greeks and Turks), Kashmir (Muslims and Hindus).

-As inspiring as humanity is, it appears that our “natural” propensities to anger, hate and tribalism often dominate our benevolent thoughts and behaviors.
+As inspiring as humanity is, it appears that our “natural” propensities to anger, hate, and tribalism often dominate our benevolent thoughts and behaviors.
 In times of social unrest, ethnic and racial biases appear to “trump” (used advisedly) amicability and peace.
 This is especially so when fueled by inflammatory religious leaders or political demagogues.

-A sense of Belonging is a cornerstone of "The Four B's” (including Being, Believing and Benevolence), the criteria we use to evaluate the quality of our lives.
+A sense of belonging is a cornerstone of "The Four B's” (including being, believing, and benevolence), the criteria we use to evaluate the quality of our lives.

-Belonging is the extent to which we feel appreciated, respected and cared for as a member of a group of close people.
-These groups vary widely and might comprise family, friends, colleagues, teammates, coworkers, congregationalists or platoons.
-When we belong in these groups, we share values, rituals and attitudes, we experience feelings of warmth and welcome, and our lives are enriched.
+Belonging is the extent to which we feel appreciated, respected, and cared for as a member of a group of close people.
+These groups vary widely and might comprise family, friends, colleagues, teammates, coworkers, congregationalists, or platoons.
+When we belong in these groups, we share values, rituals, and attitudes, we experience feelings of warmth and welcome, and our lives are enriched.

-Studies show that a sense of Belonging is related to feelings of well-being and better health.
+Studies show that a sense of belonging is related to feelings of well-being and better health.
 Conversely, loneliness is known to be detrimental to one’s physical and mental health.
-But while we value the importance of Belonging, dangers lurk when there is an absence of Benevolence.
+But while we value the importance of belonging, dangers lurk when there is an absence of benevolence.
 Excessive group cohesiveness and feelings of superiority breed mistrust and dislike of others and can prevent or destroy caring relationships.
 Estrangement can easily beget prejudice, nativism, and extremism.
-These are the very hallmarks of zealous Tribalism which has fueled bloodshed and wars over the millennia.
+These are the very hallmarks of zealous tribalism which has fueled bloodshed and wars over the millennia.